 The biker student continued to complain.
 "He just mercilessly attacked us!"

 "Right..."
 Viola deadpanned.
 "An unarmed person attacked a group of armed people without being provoked.
 What a good reason to pick a fight."

 "Alright, alright, we did it."
 The biker student rescinded.
-"I won't attack him anymore at least, but only if you could make it worth my--"
+"I won't attack him anymore, but only if you could make it worth my--"

 Viola tossed her purse high into the air, which every eyewitness followed.
-While the white bag was suspended, Viola got up close and personal beneath the biker student's nose and formed a hand spear where she folded all fingers except her index and middle fingers.
+While the white bag was suspended, Viola got up close and personal beneath the biker student's nose and folded all fingers except her index and middle fingers, fashioning her hand into a spear.
 In a flash, she stabbed the biker student in his solar plexus, stunning him.
-Following that, Viola attacked with a rapid flurry, jabbing the bigger student with a torrent of strikes that felt like being shot with a pellet gun.
+Following that, Viola attacked with a rapid flurry, jabbing the bigger person with a torrent of strikes that felt like being shot with a pellet gun.
 She aimed for various points of the body: chest, arms, torso, neck, and the head.
 Her movements were so quick and fluid, it was nearly impossible to see clearly with the naked eye.
-It looked like she could go on forever but Viola stopped her attack to catch her purse before its white color could get tainted with dirt.
+It looked like she could go on forever, but Viola stopped her attack to catch her purse before its white color could get tainted with dirt.

 When he was no longer feeling any strikes pelting him, the biker student was left in a state of tranquility as a delicate, feminine hand gently touched his chest, fingers-first.
 He let out a satisfied sigh, thinking it was all over, but it was revealed to be nothing more than a cold-blooded masquerade when he heard Viola speak to him with a heartless tone as cold as ice.

 "Never ask me for my three sizes again."